 Directed by Nathan Greno and Byron Howard, Tangled has scored $69 million since its Wednesday opening – and it's actually expected to top the U.S. and Canada box office today.
-Tangled's budget lay somewhere between $150-200m.
+Tangled's budget lay somewhere between $150-200 million.

-There's no way Burlesque will be able to recover its reported $60m budget (not including distribution/marketing costs) at the domestic box office.
+There's no way Burlesque will be able to recover its reported $60 million budget (not including distribution/marketing costs) at the domestic box office.

 At no. 5, Tony Scott's Unstoppable, starring Star Trek's Chris Pine and Denzel Washington, collected $11.75 million, down only 9.7 percent from last weekend.
 It's possible that Burlesque and Unstoppable will reverse positions when box office actuals are released on Monday.

-Compounding matters, Unstoppable hasn't been doing all that great overseas, where it's taken in only $42.92m.
-That's not surprising, as Denzel Washington's vehicles tend to perform better domestically than abroad and hardly ever pass the $100m milestone internationally (American Gangster was a notable exception).
+Compounding matters, Unstoppable hasn't been doing all that great overseas, where it's taken in only $42.92 million.
+That's not surprising, as Denzel Washington's vehicles tend to perform better domestically than abroad and hardly ever pass the $100 million milestone internationally (American Gangster was a notable exception).

 Photo: Burlesque (Stephen Vaughn / Sony Pictures)